The Fairtrade Foundation: Public reception

 Since The Co-operative Food became the first supermarket to sell a Fairtrade product (Cafedirect coffee) in 1992, both the range and total sales of Fairtrade certified products in UK supermarkets has grown extensively.
-In 2013, there were over 4000 Fairtrade products available in the UK with estimated sales of over £1.7bn.
+In 2013, there were over 4,000 Fairtrade products available in the UK with estimated sales of over £1.7bn.
+This rose to nearly 5,000 Fairtrade products in 2025, while sales were estimated at over £2.3bn in 2022.

 In 2014, Fairtrade certified sales in the United Kingdom amounted to an estimated retail value of £1.68 billion, up from £273 million in 2006.
 Volumes of Fairtrade banana sales grew by 3% in 2014, generating an estimated £7.9 million of Fairtrade premium.
 One in three bananas bought in the United Kingdom carries the Fairtrade label.
 Fairtrade sales of coffee, which remains Fairtrade's best known product, rose 9% generating an estimated £5 million of Fairtrade premium in 2014.

-It was estimated in 2014 that approximately 77% of British adults could identify the Fairtrade Certification Mark, up from 25% in 2003, 39% in 2004, 50% in 2005 and 57% in 2007.
+It is estimated that around 75-90% of British adults can identify the Fairtrade Certification Mark as of the 2020s, up from 25% in 2003, 39% in 2004, 50% in 2005 and 57% in 2007.
 In 2008, an estimated two in three UK households regularly bought at least one Fairtrade-labelled product.